gen1us2k/ory-full-stack/README.md

-# Reddit Clone example using Ory products (Kratos, Keto, Hydra, Oathkeeper)
+# Ory full stack demo (Hydra, Kratos, Keto, Oathkeeper)

-The example is a simplified version of Reddit that shows example.
+The example is a simplified version of Reddit.

 ## Project structure

 ```
 api - A Flask application that implements Reddit REST API using Flask-Restful.
 Uses Oauth.
+cli - Go client for the API that uses OpenID Connect for authentication
 consent - A Flask application that enables integration between Kratos and Hydra
 hydra - Configuration folder for Ory Hydra
 keto - Configuration folder for Ory Keto